 Between sitting at a desk all day, sitting in your car during rush hour traffic, and sitting on your couch during a binge of Stranger Things, what is a butt to do with the massive amounts of inactivity throughout the day?
 One way to counteract it is by exercising (try these butt exercises, for example).
 You should also incorporate butt stretches into any workout that uses the lower limbs, as they can help prevent injury, reduce soreness, and prepare the glute muscles for activity.

 Other than the obvious, “whenever your butt hurts,” there are a few guidelines to follow when it comes to stretching your glutes.
 This is mainly because there are two kinds of stretches: dynamic (moving) and static (not moving).
 Both are important — it just comes down to the timing.

 Dynamic stretches are best to do before a workout, as they get the muscles ready for work by contracting and stretching in order to activate the nervous system, increase blood flow, and warm up the body.
 They involve movement and they cycle the joints through their full range of motion.
 Arm circles, leg swings, and walking lunges are examples of common dynamic stretches.

 On the other hand, static stretches tell your body that it’s time to relax and recover.
-They involve bringing a muscle to its point of tension, holding for 30 seconds, and releasing (think: bending over to grab hold of your toes).
-“After exercise, you want to stretch the muscle to help the recovery process,” Braun says, as it helps to relax the muscle.
+They involve bringing a muscle to its point of tension, holding for 30 seconds, and releasing (think: bending over to grab your toes).
+“After exercise, you want to stretch the muscle to help the recovery process,” Braun says, as it helps relax the muscle.
 Static stretching is particularly important when it comes to that troublesome piriformis muscle.
 “Piriformis stretches should be used to restore the full functional length, which, in return, will help with hip mobility,” Braun says.